American-Refining-Group/DOCS-AS400-IBMi/docs/order-entry/BI921P Prod Tax File Print/BI921 OCL.md

 ### Process Steps of the OCL Program

 The OCL program `BI921.ocl36.txt` orchestrates the sorting of tax-related data and the execution of a report generation program.
-Here’s a step-by-step breakdown of the process:
+Here’s a step-by-step breakdown of the process :

 1. **Header and Metadata**:
    - The file starts with a comment: `** PRODUCT TAX MASTER LIST **`, indicating its purpose, which is to generate or process a product tax master list.